 "Everything we do at AFCC is carefully planned to maximize your chances of having a baby - while treating you with compassion as an individual," says Dr. Sherbahn.
 "The quality control in our system has allowed us to maintain high IVF pregnancy and live-birth success rates over the years.

 "Infertility clinics across the U.S. submit their IVF success rate data annually to the CDC (Centers for Disease Control and Prevention) and to SART (Society for Assisted Reproductive Technology), which then publish information about each clinic's success rates," Dr. Sherbahn explains.

-Our donor egg success rates are also excellent - we had a 78.7% live-birth success rate per transfer in 2008, compared to the national average of 55.0%.
+"The 2014 national average for the IVF primary live birth rate per cycle for women under 35 was 43%," Dr. Sherbahn explains.
+"In 2014, we had a 57% live birth rate in this group.
+Our donor egg success rates are also excellent - we had a 78% live-birth success rate per transfer in 2014, compared to the national average of 54%."

 An accomplished researcher and author

 Dr. Sherbahn has conducted research in reproductive medicine and has presented his findings to the American Society for Reproductive Medicine.
 His clinical articles have been published in Human Reproduction, the Journal of Assisted Reproduction and Genetics and the Journal of Reproductive Medicine.

 He has also conducted presentations for the American Society of Reproductive Medicine, the Chicago Association of Reproductive Endocrinologists, Rush University and Resolve.